mraad/HBaseToolbox/README.md

 * geom - CF to hold the feature geometry
 * attr - CF to hold the feature attributes

+*Note:* If the table exists, it is disabled, deleted and recreated !

 Here is a sample _hadoop.properties_ content:

     fs.default.name=hdfs\://localhost\:8020